Pacific Northwest Economic Region

-The Pacific NorthWest Economic Region (PNWER) is a statutory collaborative regional U.S.-Canadian nonprofit organization dedicated to addressing common issues and interests like encouraging global economic competitiveness and preserving the natural environment.
+The Pacific NorthWest Economic Region (PNWER) is a statutory, collaborative, U.S.-Canadian nonprofit organization dedicated to addressing common issues and interests, such as encouraging global economic competitiveness and preserving the natural environment.
 The Canadian provinces and territories of British Columbia, Alberta, Saskatchewan, the Yukon, the Northwest Territories along with the American states of Alaska, Washington, Idaho, Montana, and Oregon compose the membership.
-It is designed to improve cooperation and communication between member jurisdictions as well as improve communication between the public and private sector.
+It is designed to improve cooperation and communication between member jurisdictions, as well as between the public and private sector.
 The Pacific Northwest Economic Region (PNWER) serves as a cross-border forum for both public and private sectors, facilitating open dialogue.
-This forum leverages the collaborative efforts between business leaders and elected officials with the aim of enhancing the region's global competitiveness.
+This forum leverages the collaborative efforts between business leaders and elected officials to enhance the region's global competitiveness.

-Former BC cabinet minister and legal scholar Andrew Petter describes the PNWER as one of North Americas most sophisticated examples of regionalist paradiplomacy.
+Former BC cabinet minister and legal scholar Andrew Petter describes the PNWER as one of North America's most sophisticated examples of regionalist paradiplomacy.

 Program areas

-From agriculture to workforce development, PNWER tackles a breadth of regional issues through working groups.
+From agriculture to workforce development, PNWER addresses a broad range of regional issues through working groups.
 Each working group is headed by two co-chairs, one from the private sector and one from the public sector, and coordinated by a PNWER staff member.
 PNWER manages 20 different working groups that focus on key sectors of the regional economy.
-These include; Agriculture, Arctic Issues, Border policy, Cross Border Livestock Health, Disaster Resilience, Economic Development, Energy and Environment, Forestry, Innovation, Invasive Species, Mining, Tourism, Transportation and Infrastructure, Water Policy, and Workforce Development.
+These include: Agriculture, Arctic Issues, Border Policy, Cross-Border Livestock Health, Disaster Resilience, Economic Development, Energy and Environment, Forestry, Innovation, Invasive Species, Mining, Tourism, Transportation and Infrastructure, Water Policy, and Workforce Development.